-A laboratory section supporting the general survey of the living world with emphasis on the basic biological principles as illustrated in plant and animal groups.
-This course must be taken along with Biol 32 - General Life Science.
+Recommended Preparation: ENGL 105 or equivalent placement 51 hours lecture/51 hours lab A general survey of the living world with emphasis on the basic biological principles as illustrated in plant and animal groups.
+This course includes a laboratory section supporting the basic concepts of the course.